Michel Ney: Early life

-His hometown at the time of his birth comprised a French enclave in the predominantly German region of Saarland, and Ney grew up bilingual, due to his German roots.
+His hometown at the time of his birth was a French enclave in the predominantly German region of Saarland, and Ney grew up bilingual, due to his German roots.
 He was educated at the Collège des Augustins in Sarrelouis until 1782, when he began working as a clerk in a local notary's office, and in 1784 was employed in mines and forges.

 Military career

 French Revolutionary Wars

 Life as a civil servant did not suit Ney, and he enlisted in the Colonel-General Hussar Regiment in 1787.
 Under the Bourbon monarchy, entry to the officer corps of the French Army was restricted to those with four quarterings of nobility (i.e., two generations of aristocratic birth).
 However, Ney rapidly rose through the non-commissioned officer ranks.

 Following the French Revolution, Ney continued to serve in what was now the French Revolutionary Army, in the Army of the North.
 In September 1792 he saw action at the Battle of Valmy and in October was commissioned as an officer under the Republic.
-As an officer he participated in the Battle of Neerwinden in 1793 and was wounded at the Siege of Mainz, also in 1793. in June 1794, he was transferred to Army of Sambre-et-Meuse.
+As an officer he participated in the Battle of Neerwinden in 1793 and was wounded at the Siege of Mainz, also in 1793.
+In June 1794, he was transferred to Army of Sambre-et-Meuse.

 Ney was promoted to brigadier general in August 1796, and commanded cavalry on the German fronts.
 On 17 April 1797, during the Battle of Neuwied, Ney led a cavalry charge against Austrian lancers trying to seize French cannons.
 The lancers were beaten back, but Ney's cavalry were counter-attacked by heavy cavalry.
 During the mêlée, Ney was thrown from his horse and captured in the vicinity of the municipality of Dierdorf; on 8 May he was exchanged for an Austrian general.
-Following the capture of Mannheim, Ney was promoted to géneral de division on 28 March 1799.
+Following the capture of Mannheim, Ney was promoted to général de division on 28 March 1799 and was given brief command over the Army of the Rhine from 25 September to 23 October.
 Later in 1799, Ney commanded cavalry in the armies of Switzerland and the Danube.
 At Winterthur, Ney received wounds in the thigh and wrist.
 After recovering he fought at Hohenlinden under General Jean Victor Marie Moreau in December 1800.
 From September 1802, Ney commanded French troops in Switzerland and performed diplomatic duties.